nalimuradov/clickbait/README.md

 # YouTube Video View Predictor

-Regressor that gauges how successful the YouTube title and thumbnail will be in garnering views.
+Regressor that gauges how successful a YouTube video title and thumbnail will be in garnering views.

 https://nariman.herokuapp.com/